-1. First, check if you qualify—it is not just if you are unemployed, so please check the free school meal application form via the link at the bottom of this page for details.
+1. First, check if you qualify—it is not just if you are unemployed, so please check the free school meal application via the following link: https://www.stoke.gov.uk/freeschoolmeals

-3. If you want your child to have a free, healthy meal at lunchtime that’s great—they will get the free meal (saving you around £400 a year for each eligible child) and the school gets additional funding.
+3. If you want your child to have a free, healthy meal at lunchtime that’s great—they will get the free meal (saving you over £500 a year for each eligible child) and the school gets additional funding too.

-4. If you don’t want your child to have the school meals they can continue as normal—as long as you qualify and are registered for free school meals the school still gets the additional funding.
+4. Did you know …… just registering your child for Free School Meals means that the school gets extra money?
+If you don’t want your child to have the school meals they can continue as normal—as long as you qualify and are registered for free school meals the school still gets the additional funding.

 Please register immediately to make sure your child and others don’t miss out.